toby63/shiftfs-dkms/README.md

  * (Optional) Update these scripts:

-   _Note: See [Changelog](https://github.com/toby63/shiftfs-dkms/blob/master/CHANGELOG) whether an update is necessary._
+   _Note: Check the GitHub repo whether an update is necessary._

    Run as user (inside the scripts folder):